swcarpentry/git-novice/01-backup.md

 ## What is version control and how does it work?

-Before we start, has everyone downloaded and installed the Github app?
-Let's do that now.

 [![Piled Higher and Deeper by Jorge Cham, http://www.phdcomics.com](fig/phd101212s.gif)](http://www.phdcomics.com)

 "Piled Higher and Deeper" by Jorge Cham, http://www.phdcomics.com